 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have severe high blood pressure, kidney disease, liver disease, diabetes, a stomach ulcer or bleeding, or have had a stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, diabetes, high blood pressure, digestion problems, recent surgery, or a history of stroke.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.